facelessuser/TabsExtra/docs/usage.md

     ```

 ## Additional Menu Helper Commands
-TabsExtra also adds a number of other miscellaneous useful tab context commands that can open recently tabs, delete tabs from the disk, rename the current file, reveal the the tab's file in the sidebar or file manager, retrieve the file path, and revert unsaved changes.
+TabsExtra also adds a number of other miscellaneous useful commands in the tab context menu.
+Many of which are already available in the quick panel.
+You can control which ones show up in menu by configuring `menu_layout` in the settings file; you can even control the order.

-## Customize Tab Context Menu
-The tab menu adds a number of times.
-Each item group can be re-ordered, or excluded if desired via the settings file.

 ```javascript
     // Menu layout include or exclude, in whatever order you desire, the following options: